coleifer/peewee/docs/peewee/querying.rst

     SQLite users should be aware of some caveats when using bulk inserts.
     Specifically, your SQLite3 version must be 3.7.11.0 or newer to take advantage of the bulk insert API.
-Additionally, by default SQLite limits the number of bound variables in a SQL query to ``999``.
+Additionally, by default SQLite limits the number of bound variables in a SQL query to ``999`` for SQLite versions prior to 3.32.0 (2020-05-22) and 32766 for SQLite versions after 3.32.0.

 Inserting rows in batches
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Depending on the number of rows in your data source, you may need to break it up into chunks.
-SQLite in particular typically has a `limit of 999 <https://www.sqlite.org/limits.html#max_variable_number>`_ variables-per-query (batch size would then be roughly 1000 / row length).
+SQLite in particular typically has a `limit of 999 or 32766 <https://www.sqlite.org/limits.html#max_variable_number>`_ variables-per-query (batch size would then be 999 // row length or 32766 // row length).

 You can write a loop to batch your data into chunks (in which case it is **strongly recommended** you use a transaction):